This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Peripheral blood stem cell harvesting is a procedure to remove stem cells from your blood.
-The stem cells can be harvested for you or for someone else.
-If you are harvesting stem cells for yourself, you will receive them after you have received treatment for your disease.
+The stem cells can be given to you or to someone else to treat a disease.

 - You have a fever.